YvanYin/DiverseDepth/README.md

-# DiverseDepth
+# DiverseDepth: Affine-invariant Depth Prediction Using Diverse Data

-The code and data of DiverseDepth
+The code and data will be released later.